adt1-dev/android_device_google_molly/README.md

 This branch intends to restore full tablet-like functionallity to the ADT-1 (molly).

-This needs to be used in place of the default "molly" device tree in a PureNexus tree.
+This needs to be used in place of the default "molly" device tree..

 This is dependent upon the 'mm-tablet' branch of both 'android_vendor_google' & 'proprietary_vendor_nexus'.